P ≠ NP Proof

 arbitrary n, and let the restricted type X program F be below, where Q was, by the Turing-Church Thesis, translated into a

-computer program where was included the instruction Simulated_by_Q[e] := True;
+computer program where it was included the instruction Simulated_by_Q[e] := True;

 just before any instruction of this program that starts the simulation of F for any input e (Simulated_by_Q is a global variable of type dynamic array or vector